-To answer those questions, it’s important to understand the three basic approaches to server availability:
+To answer those questions, it’s important to understand the three basic approaches to a high level of server availability:

 1. Data backups and restores:

 Having basic backup, data-replication, and failover procedures in place is perhaps the most basic approach to server availability.
 This will help speed the restoration of an application and help preserve its data following a server failure.
 However, if backups are only occurring daily, significant amounts of data may be lost.
 At best, this approach delivers approximately 99 percent availability.

 That sounds pretty good, but consider that it equates to an average of 87.5 hours of downtime per year—or more than 90 minutes of unplanned downtime per week.
 That might be good enough for a business application that is not mission critical, but it clearly falls short of the uptime requirements for building security and life-safety applications.

 2. High availability (HA)

 HA includes both hardware-based and software-based approaches to reducing downtime.
 HA clusters are systems combining two or more servers running with an identical configuration, using software to keep application data synchronized on all servers.
 When one fails, another server in the cluster takes over, ideally with little or no disruption.
 However, HA clusters can be complex to deploy and manage.
 And you will need to license software on all cluster servers, increasing costs.

 HA software, on the other hand, is designed to detect evolving problems proactively and prevent downtime.
 It uses predictive analytics to automatically identify, report and handle faults before they cause an outage.
 The continuous monitoring that this software offers is an advantage over the cluster approach, which only responds after a failure has occurred.
 Moreover, as a software-based solution, it runs on low-cost commodity hardware.